RasmusLindroth/OMDb-PHP-API/README.md

       'Website' => null
       'Response' => boolean true

-OMDb APIs webpage and a thanks to Brian Fritz http://www.omdbapi.com/

-Made by:
+Thanks to Brian Fritz, the author of OMDb APIs

+The API webpage
+http://www.omdbapi.com/

-Rasmus Lindroth
+This PHP wrapper is made by Rasmus Lindroth